 The purpose of this contract is to continue the collegiate wellness and recovery projects at eleven state university campuses, as part of the Crisis Solutions Initiative.
 These collegiate wellness and recovery programs focus on the issues related to substance use on college campuses by providing enhanced and expanded prevention, intervention, treatment and particularly recovery-oriented services to address the growing needs of students on college campuses.
-Each of the eleven schools developed a proposal and plan to expand or enhance services and programs.
-Currently funded schools include: (1) East Carolina University, (2) NC A&T, (3) UNC-Charlotte, (4) UNC-Chapel Hill, (5) UNC-Greensboro, (6) UNC-Wilmington, (7) NC Central University, (8) Appalachian State, (9) NC State, (10) Fayetteville State University, and (11) Elizabeth City State University.
+Each of the thirteen schools developed a proposal and plan to expand or enhance services and programs.
+Currently funded schools include: (1) East Carolina University, (2) NC A&T, (3) UNC-Charlotte, (4) UNC-Chapel Hill, (5) UNC-Greensboro, (6) UNC-Wilmington, (7) NC Central University, (8) Appalachian State, (9) NC State, (10) Fayetteville State University, (11) Elizabeth City State University, (12) UNC-Pembroke, and (13) Winston-Salem State University.

-- 1. Distribution of funding to the elven collegiate recovery programs identified above. - 2.
+- 1. Distribution of funding to the thirteen collegiate recovery programs identified above. - 2.
 Monitoring of the use of these funds and progress towards deliverables and goals as identified in each school's proposal. - 3.
 Collaboration with the Collegiate Recovery Program Coordinator (funded through APNC).

-UNC - Chapel Hill, Department of Psychiatry
+UNC - Chapel Hill, School of Medicine, Department of Psychiatry